• Home

 Online civic engagement and the digital divide

-April 5, 2018 April 5, 2018 Marcelo Bursztein Accessibility, Blog, Digital Divide, Online engagement, Public engagement Tags: online civic engagement, online engagement, online public engagement 2 Comments
+April 5, 2018 April 5, 2018 engage Accessibility, Blog, Digital Divide, Online engagement, Public engagement Tags: online civic engagement, online engagement, online public engagement 2 Comments

 Governments are increasingly keen and open to listening to citizens through consultations and online civic engagement.
 A small set of data points by the Pew Research Center reminds us that while we are keen to include, the digital divide is still pretty much alive.